How do I subscribe to updates from the R.M. of Mervin’s website?

-The tax notices are mailed typically in mid-August each year for the calendar year.
+The tax notices are mailed anytime between August and September each year for the calendar year.
 If you do not receive your notice please notify us.
 Please ensure we have your up to date address.

 How do I know if my residence is eligible for tax exemptions?